-WGS testing will be done on a DNA sample collected from you.
+WGS testing will be done on a DNA sample collected from them.
 DNA can be collected in different ways, including through a blood, saliva, or cheek-swab sample.
+Occasionally, we can obtain DNA from a stored tissue sample if other options are not available or some individuals may have DNA banked from a previous blood sample.
 A blood sample is the preferred way to collect DNA for WGS, as DNA taken from blood is more likely to give the best results.

-We will provide you with the paperwork to have a blood sample drawn at LifeLabs (a clinical laboratory with many different locations and partner labs), BC Children's and Women's Hospital, or Victoria General Hospital, depending on which location is most convenient for you.
+If required, we will provide you with the paperwork to have a blood sample drawn through LifeLabs, a clinical laboratory with many different locations and partner labs, or through the Alberta Children's Hospital outpatient lab.
+A LifeLabs (or partner lab) or Alberta Precision Laboratories (APL) staff member will draw their blood sample in a location that is most convenient to you.

-The paperwork (requisition) provided to the lab and the original blood sample collected from you will have your name and other information that identifies you written on them, so we can be sure there is a correct match to you.
-Although the lab collecting your sample will know your identity, they will not have access to any of your other research information.
-A lab staff member will draw your blood sample in a location that is most convenient to you.
 The blood sample will be taken from a vein, most often the arm, in the usual way.
-Depending on your age and size, somewhere between 4mL - 10 mL (~1-2 teaspoons) of blood will be drawn.
+Depending on age and size, somewhere between 4mL - 10 mL (~1-2 teaspoons) of blood will be drawn.
 For children, no more than 1 mL (1/5 teaspoon) of blood per 1 pound of body weight will be taken.

-In cases where blood collection is not possible, LifeLabs may be able to arrange saliva or cheek-swab collection instead.
+In cases where blood collection is not possible, LifeLabs may be able to arrange saliva or cheekswab collection instead.